 - Authoring a National Park Service guide to propagating and using common native plants for restoration purposes in western Washington.

 - Developing and managing wilderness restoration projects, including nursery operations, for Olympic and Yosemite National Parks.

-Andrew joined Sound Native Plants in late 2016 as the Olympia-based installation crew leader.
-He worked previously for Capitol Land Trust.
+Ben joined Sound Native Plants in 2019 as the Olympia-based installation crew leader.
+He worked previously for the Olympia School District, and prior to that he worked for Thurston Conservation District and the Washington Conservation Corps.
 His experience includes:

 Chad joined SNP in 2002 and has been the crew leader for our Vancouver, WA – based installation crew since 2003.
 Chad ‘s experience includes: